-With a global population of ± 7.6 billion; youths between the ages of 15 and 29 currently constitute the largest group in the world, accounting for a third of the world’s population.
-In turn, contributing to a phenomenon called the ‘youth bulge’.
-The positive in this lies in the fact that youths from the ages 18 to 29 have the ability to participate actively in the job market and become economic players.
-However, like anything in life, within the positive lies an almost unsurmountable negative, this negative comes in the form of a number of societal challenges and limitations such as; failing education systems; low to unequal levels of access to resources; opportunities, health as well as language and culture.
-So, with all these limitations, how do these youths get absorbed into the job market?
+With a global population of ±18 billion; youths between the ages of 15 to 29. currently constitute the largest group in the world, accounting for a third of the world’s population.
+In turn contributing to a phenomenon called the ‘youth bulge.
+The positive in this lies, in that youths from the ages 18 to 29 have the ability to participate actively in the job market and become economic players.
+But like anything in life; within the positive lies an almost unsurmountable negative.
+This negative comes in the form of a number of societal challenges and limitations like: failing education systems; low to unequal levels of access to resource; opportunities, health as well as language and culture.
+So, with all these limitations how do these youths get absorbed into the job market then.

-With governments the world over scrambling for quick-fix solutions to create employment opportunities to absorb these youths, the current saviour to this phenomenon seems to be entrepreneurship.
-But entrepreneurship is not without its challenges and research into the topic is filled with negative results that all speak of the many barriers and obstacles, highlighting stats around failure, and how really difficult it is to succeed.
+With governments, the world over scrambling for quick-fix solutions to create employment opportunities to absorb these youths.
+The current savior to this phenomenon seems to be entrepreneurship.
+But entrepreneurship; is not without its challenges and research into the topic is filled with negative results that all speak of the many barriers and obstacles.
+Highlighting stats around failure, and how really difficult it is to succeed.
 I mean it’s a known fact that most entrepreneurs don’t make it past their third year.
-Whatever the cause, entrepreneurs themselves readily tell you that the biggest reason for their failure lies in governments and various stakeholders’ failure to cultivate the spirit of entrepreneurship by providing the necessary framework to open-up industries for all.
+Whatever the cause – entrepreneurs themselves readily tell you that the biggest reason for their failure lies in governments and various stakeholder’s failure to cultivate the spirit of entrepreneurship by providing the necessary framework to open-up industry for all.

-At the SAFW 2018 MINI Scouting Menswear competition I bumped into one of South Africa’s rising stars, Sipho Mbuto of the brand SiphoMbuto; which is a locally produced high-end label.
+At SAFW 2018: MINI Scouting Menswear competition I bumped into one of South Africa’s rising stars Sipho Mbuto.
+Of the brand SiphoMbuto; which is a locally produced high-end label.
 Sipho studied fashion design at The Durban University of Technology and he some serious gongs to his name, having won the Best Menswear Range Award and The Gideon Merit Award.
 In 2017, he was a finalist at student SA Fashion Week.
 At the age of 25 he was one of the youngest finalists at this year’s MINI Scouting competition.
 Our meeting provided a platform to ask some questions about the plight of young entrepreneurs in the fashion industry.
-Sipho was all too eager to offer his thoughts and this is what he had to say, “The private sector can always do more.
-It is difficult to establish a brand and finance can be hard to come by, but I also feel that a lot is being done to open up our industry and support us as young designers.”
+Sipho was all too eager to offer his thoughts and this is what he had to say.
+“The private sector can always do more.
+It is difficult to establish a brand and finance can be hard to come by.
+But I also feel that alot is being done to open up our industry and support us as young designers.”
 Sipho continued to state, “I truly thank companies like MINI, GQ and SAFW for providing us with platforms like these.
 That give us a view of how the industry operates as young designers.
-To establish a brand is not easy, it takes a lot of experience, also in terms of finance you must be stable.
+To establish a brand is not easy it takes alot of experience, also Interms of finance you must be stable.
 Competitions like these offer one exposure.
 The ability to mix with amazing experienced creatives and designers is also great.”

 Writer: Mthobisi Dladla